 Prohibited conduct: You are expected to always demonstrate professional conduct while at work.
-We ask for your full cooperation to keep Goodwin University a civil and positive workplace.
+We ask for your full cooperation in keeping University of Bridgeport a civil and positive workplace.
 In addition to all other policies stated in this Handbook, the following is a non-exhaustive list of examples of prohibited conduct:

-- Fraternizing inappropriately with students - Removing any property of the University from the premises without proper authorization, or engaging or participating in theft or dishonesty; damaging or destroying University property, or the property of any University employee, vendor, student, or sub-contractor; failing to report damaged property, no matter how slight - Being insubordinate, threatening, intimidating, disrespectful, or assaulting a manager/supervisor, coworker, student, visitor, or member of the public - Fighting - Using profane, abusive, or threatening language toward coworkers, students, visitors, or members of the public - Endangering the health, safety, and/or welfare of others - · Failing to maintain satisfactory work performance - Sleeping, loafing, or otherwise abusing time during assigned working hours - Performing unauthorized personal work while working for Goodwin University or using Goodwin University resources - Engaging in rude, obnoxious, malicious, or unprofessional behavior toward coworkers, students, visitors, or members of the public - · Smoking in unauthorized areas - Using any items on Goodwin University property that violate federal fire code, including but not limited to candles, portable space heaters, etc.
+- Fraternizing inappropriately with students - Removing any property of the University from the premises without proper authorization, or engaging or participating in theft or dishonesty; damaging or destroying University property, or the property of any University employee, vendor, student, or sub-contractor; failing to report damaged property, no matter how slight - Being insubordinate, threatening, intimidating, disrespectful, or assaulting a manager/supervisor, coworker, student, visitor, or member of the public - Fighting - · Using profane, abusive, or threatening language toward coworkers, students, visitors, or members of the public - Endangering the health, safety, and/or welfare of others - Failing to maintain satisfactory work performance - · Sleeping, loafing, or otherwise abusing time during assigned working hours - Performing unauthorized personal work while working for University of Bridgeport or using University of Bridgeport resources - Engaging in rude, obnoxious, malicious, or unprofessional behavior toward coworkers, students, visitors, or members of the public - · Smoking in unauthorized areas - Using any items on University of Bridgeport property that violate federal fire code, including but not limited to candles, portable space heaters, etc.